 Grab some effective tips to reduce the bounce rate of the website.

-7. Lead conversion rate
+7. Lead Conversion Rate

 Lead conversion rate indicates the total number of conversions on your site.
-It is the percentage of people who come to your site and actually converts.
+It is the percentage of people who come to your site and actually convert.
 Conversion rate tells whether you are efficiently generating new leads with your website.

 - A higher conversion rate means you are giving people the information they want and successfully convincing them to contact you.